H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 Verification script outputs are not merely transient.
 The timestamped report files saved to `/tmp/` are suitable for ingestion into ChromaDB under a dedicated `operations_history` collection.
 Each report can be embedded as a document in semantic memory, making operational history part of the reasoning context available to orchestrators and the ensemble.

-The **February 28, 2026 OPERATIONAL report** represents the verified baseline for Ms. Jarvis in its production architecture:
+The **February 28, 2026 OPERATIONAL report** represents the verified baseline for Ms. Jarvis in its production architecture.
+The **★ March 28, 2026 container baseline** (96/96 Up) represents the widest verified operational scope to date:

-- **Services healthy: 32/32** (via `/selftestfabric`)
+- **Services healthy: 32/32** (via `/selftestfabric`, February 28 baseline) / ★ **96/96 containers Up** (March 28 baseline)
-- **LLM proxies healthy: 22/22** (configured slots) / **20/22 responding per consensus cycle**
+- **LLM proxies healthy: 22/22** (configured slots) / **★ 21 active** / **20 typically responding per consensus cycle**
-- **Docker containers running: 84**
+- **Docker containers running: 84** (February 28 baseline) / ★ **96/96 Up** (March 28 — zero Restarting, zero Exited)
 - **Ollama models available: 26**
 - **Ollama model storage: 73 GB**
 - **System memory available: 13 GB of 29 GB total** (under production load)
-- **GBIM belief corpus: 10,221,702 rows** (consolidated across both PostgreSQL databases — see §28.7)
+- **GBIM belief corpus: 10,221,702 rows** (consolidated across both PostgreSQL databases — see §28.7; ★ `msjarvis:5433` 5,416,521 entities with `confidence_decay` metadata; `msjarvisgis:5432` 91 GB PostGIS, 501 tables, 993 ZCTA centroids)
-- **LLM ensemble participation: 20/22 models responding**
+- **LLM ensemble participation: 20/22 models responding** (February 28 baseline; ★ 21/22 registered active, 20 typically responding March 28)
 - **Judge pipeline consistency: 0.975**
-- **69-DGM cascade: 69 connectors loaded**
+- **69-DGM cascade: 69 connectors loaded** ★ confirmed Up March 28
-- **BBB filtering: 319 requests, 0 blocks, 0 violations**
+- **BBB filtering: 319 requests, 0 blocks, 0 violations** (February 28 baseline) / ★ **audit trail now persistent at `jarvis-memory:8056`** (secured March 28)
-- **NBB layer: 8/8 containers healthy**
+- **NBB layer: 8/8 containers healthy** ★ confirmed Up March 28
+- **ChromaDB: ★ 40 active collections, 6,675,442 total vectors, ~12 GB primary `chroma_db`** (March 28 full audit — replaces 31-collection reference)
+- **`psychological_rag`: ★ 968 docs restored March 28**
+- **`spiritual_rag`: ★ deduplicated −19,338 vectors March 28**
-- **AaaCPE / AAPCAppE Chroma corpus: 10 base documents in collection; scraper first run (March 27, 2026) confirmed 39 sources, 65 documents ingested from first scrape — live production milestone (see Ch 27 §27.1a and Ch 30)**
+- **AAPCAppE / `msjarvis_docs`: ★ 4,192 items** (expanded March 28; first-run 39 sources / 65 documents March 27 — live production milestone; see Ch 27 §27.1a and Ch 30)
+- **`jarvis-memory:8056`: ★ secured March 28** — BBB audit trail port corrected, `_auth()` confirmed, `JARVIS_API_KEY` set; durable gate decision log now active
+- **`msjarvis:5433`: ★ restored March 28** — 5,416,521 GBIM entities with `confidence_decay` metadata

 This baseline serves as the reference point against which future verification runs are compared.
-Runs that diverge significantly — for example, services dropping below 28/32, LLM proxies below 18/22, or judge pipeline consistency below 0.90 — would be promoted to long-term retention as significant operational events requiring investigation, while routine all-green runs are summarized and pruned on a rolling schedule.
+Runs that diverge significantly — for example, services dropping below 28/32, LLM proxies below 18/22, ChromaDB collections dropping below 35 ★, or judge pipeline consistency below 0.90 — would be promoted to long-term retention as significant operational events requiring investigation, while routine all-green runs are summarized and pruned on a rolling schedule.

-The ChromaDB `/api/v2` heartbeat endpoint returns a nanosecond timestamp confirming storage availability.
-The Ollama model storage volume at `/mnt/ssd2/msjarvis_secondary/models` is verified by size, confirming that the secondary SSD is mounted and accessible.

 ---

 ## 28.9 Interaction with Safeguards and Control

-Live cycles are constrained by the same safeguard layers that govern chat responses, with all monitoring flowing through the consciousness bridge infrastructure.
+Live cycles are constrained by the same safeguard layers that govern chat responses, with all monitoring flowing through the consciousness bridge infrastructure (★ confirmed Up March 28).

-**Consciousness bridge integration.** All heartbeat mechanisms operate within the consciousness bridge framework, ensuring that liveness monitoring is neurobiologically grounded.
-The brain orchestrator maintains continuous oversight of health checks across swarm and watchdog layers.
+**Consciousness bridge integration.** All heartbeat mechanisms operate within the consciousness bridge framework (★ confirmed Up), ensuring that liveness monitoring is neurobiologically grounded.
+The brain orchestrator (★ confirmed Up) maintains continuous oversight of health checks across swarm and watchdog layers.

-**69-DGM cascade validation.** Every chat response flowing through main-brain is validated by the 69-DGM bridge before being returned to the caller.
+**69-DGM cascade validation.** Every chat response flowing through main-brain is validated by the 69-DGM bridge (★ confirmed Up) before being returned to the caller.
 The `validated_by: "69_dgm_cascade"` field in the response confirms this.
 The 69-DGM bridge's own health is verified through `/selftestfabric`, making it part of the formal heartbeat and ensuring validation infrastructure is continuously monitored.

-**Blood-brain barrier.** The BBB filter runs on every request at `jarvis-blood-brain-barrier:8016/filter`.
-Its health is verified through `/selftestfabric`, and its processing statistics (319 filtered, 0 blocked, 0 violations) are logged as part of the operational baseline, providing transparency into safeguard behavior.
+**Blood-brain barrier.** The BBB filter runs on every request at `jarvis-blood-brain-barrier:8016/filter` (★ confirmed Up).
+Its health is verified through `/selftestfabric`, and its processing statistics (319 filtered, 0 blocked, 0 violations at February 28 baseline) are logged as part of the operational baseline, providing transparency into safeguard behavior. ★ All subsequent BBB gate decisions now persist to `jarvis-memory:8056` (secured March 28) — the safeguard behavior record is now durable and authenticated.

 **Five-layer watchdog system.** The heartbeat mechanisms are themselves monitored by the eternal watchdog layers:

-1. `VERIFYANDTEST.sh` confirming 32/32 services operational
+1. `VERIFYANDTEST.sh` confirming 32/32 services operational (★ 96/96 containers Up March 28)
 2. Ollama internal memory scheduler preventing over-memory requests
 3. Asyncio semaphore (3) preventing Ollama saturation
-4. MAX_CONCURRENT_CHATS (2) preventing session cascade
+4. `MAX_CONCURRENT_CHATS` (2) preventing session cascade
 5. Redis-backed DynamicPortService for NBB health registration

-> **Authentication perimeter — upstream of the watchdog system (March 22, 2026):** As of March 22, 2026 (see Ch 29), the **Caddy perimeter layer** and **`jarvis_auth_service`** (port **8055**) are confirmed running and enforcing RBAC as a perimeter gate before any request reaches the five-layer watchdog system or the heartbeat-monitored services.
+> **Authentication perimeter — upstream of the watchdog system (March 22, 2026; ★ confirmed active March 28):** As of March 22, 2026 (see Ch 29), the **Caddy perimeter layer** and **`jarvis_auth_service`** (port **8055** ★) are confirmed running and enforcing RBAC as a perimeter gate before any request reaches the five-layer watchdog system or the heartbeat-monitored services.
 This constitutes a sixth protective layer upstream of the five described above.
-All inbound requests pass through Caddy + auth enforcement before reaching main-brain (port 8050) or any watchdog-monitored path.
-Future VERIFYANDTEST.sh extensions should include a Caddy/auth health probe as Layer 0 of the watchdog sequence.
+All inbound requests pass through Caddy + auth enforcement before reaching main-brain (port **8050** ★) or any watchdog-monitored path. ★ `jarvis-memory:8056` (secured March 28) provides a seventh accountability layer: durable, authenticated logging of BBB and `truthverdict` gate decisions — making the decision record itself a safeguard against unaudited filter behavior.
+Future `VERIFYANDTEST.sh` extensions should include a Caddy/auth health probe as Layer 0 and a `jarvis-memory:8056` audit trail probe as Layer 6 of the watchdog sequence.

 These watchdogs prevent cascade failures that would invalidate heartbeat signals themselves, ensuring liveness monitoring remains trustworthy even under stress.